Stand-up comedian Ian Cognito dies on stage from heart attack

 Comedian Ian Cognito has died after collapsing on stage from a heart attack.

-Katy Brand and Rufus Hound have led tributes to Cognito, who has died during a gig.
+Jimmy Carr and Jack Whitehall were among those paying tribute to comedian Ian Cognito, who died on Thursday night during an intimate gig.

-The stand-up comic fell ill at the Atic bar in Bicester where the Lone Wolf Comedy Club was being held on Thursday.
+The stand-up comic fell ill at the Atic bar in Bicester, Oxfordshire, where the Lone Wolf Comedy Club was being held.

+READ MORE: Ex-husband to sue Katie Price over sharing ‘sexual’ images on TV

+Audience members said they thought it was part of the act after Cognito appeared to sit down on stage and stop moving.

 Paramedics were called after 10pm, but a man was pronounced dead at the venue, a spokeswoman for South Central Ambulance Service said.